A short story I wrote about the future of America, dystopianized (that's a word, right?)

 Students are progressing well in eradicating their emotional deficiencies.
 This is good, as they will need to be able to soundly reason in order to survive the parasites.
 That is all.

 My mind surfaces long before my body does.
 It’s been doing that since I started the class, along with all the other lowerclassmen in my high school.
 I’m not sure if that’s normal, and I’ve always been scared to ask.
 The last thing you want to be in these times is different.
 People will start to ask questions you can’t answer, and then eventually, you’re put into exile, where the people who can’t answer the questions go.
 No one knows what the questions are, but supposedly they can root out those who have the parasites inside them.

 The San Francisco Post: February 3rd, 2056

-It has come to the attention of several reputable world leaders that the parasites are indigenous to North America specifically, and originated here.
+It has come to the attention of several reputable world leaders that the parasites are indigenous to North America specifically.
 There have been threats of war if we do not go into a mandatory quarantine period until widespread screening can take place.
 Dr. Laila Salzberg, a leading expert on the parasites, says those with red hair are more likely to already have the parasites.
 Please separate yourselves from those who have red hair, even those in your immediate family.

 February 4th, 2056

 We read about them in class, but there’s not much to read.
 Nothing is definite.
 The 2 kids with red hair in our class, Marc and Caitlyn, got escorted out around noon yesterday.
 Nothing makes sense.
 I wish they’d tell us something.
 Anyway, I got a good score in my Health class, which my mother says is nothing like the health class she took as a young girl.
 She was born in 2013, before the 2020 Pandemic and the Parasite outbreak, only 35 years later.